-- Right ascension: 11 hours
+Right ascension: 11 hours

-- Declination: 15 degrees
+Declination: 15 degrees

-- Visible between latitudes 90 and minus 65 degrees
+Visible between latitudes: 90 and minus 65 degrees

-- Best seen in April at 9 p.m.
+Best seen: April at 9 p.m.

-Another star in the planet is Al Geiba, the brightest star in the curve of the sickle, means "the lion's mane."
+The brightest star in the curve of the sickle is Al Geiba, which means "the lion's mane."
 In January 2001, a large object eight times the size of Jupiter was discovered orbiting Al Geiba.
 A triangle of stars forms the lion's haunches.
 The brightest star of this trio is Denebola, which means "tail of the lion."

 There are a number of luminous galaxies within Leo, including the Leo triplet of M66, M65 and NGC 3628.
 The Leo Ring, a cloud of hydrogen and helium gas, orbits of two dwarf galaxies.